CQTS/introduction-to-cubical/lectures/2--Paths-and-Identifications/2-5--Transport.lagda.md

   → PathP A a1 a2
   → Path (A i1) (transport (λ j → A j) a1) a2
 fromPathP {ℓ} {A} p i = transp (λ j → A (i ∨ j)) i (p i)

 ```

 These two maps are inverses.
 Unfortunately, this is a real pain to
 show, involving some really gnarly `hcomp`s.
 So, we will cheat, and
-produce an isomorphism an entirely different way.
+produce an equivalence an entirely different way.

 ```
 PathP≡Path : ∀ (A : I → Type ℓ) (a1 : A i0) (a2 : A i1) →